PayPal Holdings Inc. (PYPL) – Don’t Be So Quick to Call it Dead

 Sponsored

-The stock witnessed a -13.95% gain in the last 1 month and extending the period to 3 months gives it a 13.71%, and is -10.99% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.87% over the week and 4.18% over the month.
+The stock witnessed a -7.02% loss in the last 1 month and extending the period to 3 months gives it a 4.60%, and is 0.88% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.02% over the week and 4.25% over the month.

 PayPal Holdings Inc. (PYPL) Analyst Forecasts